-directory pathSometimes the current path can be so long that including it in the prompt does not add clarity to the command example.
-Most of the time, the command can be executed from any directory.promptWhen it matters which directory the command is invoked within, the cd command is used to change into the directory, and the directory is referenced with a period (.) to indicate the current directory.
+Example prompts do not include the directory path, because long paths can reduce the clarity of examples.
+Most of the time, the command can be executed from any directory.
+When it matters which directory the command is invoked within, the cd command is used to change into the directory, and the directory is referenced with a period (.) to indicate the current directory.